wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 2. From the list of PMIDs, figure out which journals they are from, e.g. Nature Cell Biology, Cell Cycle, etc. Gathering this list of journal names is the only extent at which OncoKB is used in this solution.
 3. Go through all the MEDLINE articles in [`MEDLINE`](wordEmbeddings/PubmedOA_MEDLINE_XML/MEDLINE), and pick the ones that are published in those journals.
 The idea is that only articles that are most related to cancer are retained.
 4. Extract abstract texts from the filtered MEDLINE articles.
+5. Preprocess the text:
+   * Tokenize into sentences using NLTK's PunktSentenceTokenizer.
-5. Preprocess the text (tokenize into sentences, tokenize each sentence into words, lowercase and lemmatize the words using [BioLemmatizer 1.2](http://biolemmatizer.sourceforge.net/)).
+   * Tokenize each sentence into words using NLTK's TreebankWordTokenizer.
+   * Lowercase every word, as an attempt to reduce vocabulary (e.g. 'protein', 'Protein', and 'PROTEIN' will all be lumped as 'protein') since the amount of corpus data is relatively small.
+   * Lemmatize the words using [BioLemmatizer 1.2](http://biolemmatizer.sourceforge.net/)), also as an attempt to reduce vocabulary (e.g. 'protein' and 'proteins' both lumped as 'protein').
 6. Train a word2vec model on the resulting text using [gensim](https://radimrehurek.com/gensim/models/word2vec.html) and hyperparameters from the paper, [How to Train Good Word Embeddings for Biomedical NLP (Chiu et al.)](https://aclweb.org/anthology/W/W16/W16-2922.pdf).
 Due to the relatively small training set, the model is trained with 60 iterations.

 **Output**: A saved gensim word2vec model `medline_SHUFFLED_biomedical_embeddings_200_lit_params_win2_60iters` in the [`wordEmbeddings`](wordEmbeddings/) directory.

-For sanity check, a visualization of the word vectors was produced, by running t-SNE on the top 1000 most common words, and plotting the top 250 most common words:
+For sanity check, a visualization of the word vectors was produced, by running t-SNE on the top 1000 most common words, and plotting the top 250 most common words (see [`tsne.py`](wordEmbeddings/tsne.py)):

 ![alt text](visualization/resources/word2vec_tsne.png)